Mexico

 Share This Post

-In this article, we will explore one of such measures known as the Immediate Service Counter, as well as explaining its purpose and application process.
+In this article, we will explore one of these measures known as the Immediate Service Counter, explaining its purpose, application process, and the updates it has undergone over time.

 What is the Immediate Service Counter?